Energy, goods and services used by UK businesses: 2024

 Energy, goods and services used by UK businesses

-Dataset | Released 8 April 2024
+Dataset | Released 26 May 2026

 High-level and detailed table of intermediate consumption proportions and values by industry group, UK.
+These are official statistics in development.

 Back to table of contents

-• division 32 – Other manufacturing
+• Division 32 – Other manufacturing

-• division 96 – Other personal service activities
+• Division 96 – Other personal service activities

-• division 74 – Other professional, scientific and technical activities
+• Division 74 – Other professional, scientific and technical activities

 Since 2020, there have been changes to the questionnaire to allow for the reporting of wood and wood products under energy consumption.
-Caution should therefore be taken when comparing with earlier releases of the datasets for the following product groupings of Eurostat's Statistical Classification of Products by Activity (CPA):
+Caution should therefore be taken when comparing with earlier releases of the datasets for the following product groupings of the Statistical Classification of Products by Activity (CPA):

 • 01 – products of agriculture, hunting and related services